lavanyaru/interview_prep/README.md

 I am an experienced Back-end Engineer who ventured into Data Analytics couple of years back.
-I am trying to get back into Software Development and took time off to prepare for SWE interviews.
+I am trying to get back into Software Engineering and took time off to prepare for SWE interviews.
 This is a repository created for my reference during preparation, and made it public so it helps anyone preparing for the interviews.

 I have referred to a lot of material available online (on YouTube, Medium, etc.), the top 6 YouTube handles being: